auth0-samples/auth0-angularjs-samples/03-User-Profile/README.md

-# Auth0 AngularJS User Sessions
+# Auth0 AngularJS User Profile

 This sample demonstrates how to get a user's profile using Auth0 in an AngularJS application.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.